Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: Abstract

 \section{Abstract}

-This paper presents a model-free, learning-based adaptive controller for the density tracking problem in a two-level \textit{Lindblad-Gorini-Kossakowski-Sudarshan} (LGKS) quantum system.
-The adaptive controller is based on the continuous-time retrospective cost adaptive control.
-To preserve the geometric properties of the quantum system, an adaptive PID controller driven and optimized by \textit{Ulhmann's fidelity} is used.
-The proposed controller is validated in simulation for a low and a high-entropy density-tracking problem.
+This paper presents an online learning-based adaptive control framework for density-matrix tracking in a two-level Lindblad--Gorini--Kossakowski--Sudarshan (LGKS) quantum system, in which the feedback control law does not require prior knowledge of the system Hamiltonian or dissipative operators.
+The adaptive controller is based on a continuous-time formulation of retrospective cost adaptive control (RCAC).
+To preserve the geometric structure of the quantum-state evolution, an adaptive PID controller driven by \textit{Uhlmann’s fidelity} is employed.
+The proposed approach is validated in numerical simulations for both low-entropy and high-entropy density-tracking tasks, and robustness to measurement noise in the feedback path is investigated.